codemagic-ci-cd/codemagic-docs/content/building/building-android-app-bundles.md

 ## Prepare the app bundle for uploading to Google Play

-In order to upload your Android app bundle to Google Play, you will need to:
+In order to upload your Android App Bundle to Google Play, you will need to:

 1. Build the app in **Release** mode.
 2. Set up [Android code signing](https://docs.codemagic.io/code-signing/android-code-signing/) in Codemagic to sign the app bundle.